jiehuaou/k8s-istio-knative/about-istio.md

 ## A/B Testing – Destination Rules in Practice

+ In an A/B testing scenario, you'll usually use HTTP headers or cookies to target a certain segment of your users.

 * In simple terms, A/B testing is a way to compare two versions of something to determine which performs better .
 * In an A/B test, some percentage of your users automatically receives “version A” and other receives “version B.
 * It is a controlled experiment process.
 To run the experiment user groups are split into 2 groups.